 The Festival at Cheltenham Racecourse has seen great rivalry between the home team of British-trained runners and those crossing the Irish Sea for many years.

 To celebrate this rivalry, the competition between the two countries is officially titled The BetBright Prestbury Cup.

-The BetBright Prestbury Cup runs from the first race of the four-day meeting, the Sky Bet Supreme Novices’ Hurdle, on Tuesday, March 14 until either country has 14 winners or more.
+The BetBright Prestbury Cup runs from the first race of the four-day meeting, the Sky Bet Supreme Novices’ Hurdle, on the Tuesday of The Festival™ until either country has 14 winners or more.